pabloviquez/til/software_engineering/location_search_without_database.md

 }

 /**
- * Returns the quadrant size to use for a given size.
+ * Returns the quadrant width/height to use for a given distance and metric.
  *
  * @param int $quadSize
  *   Size in miles or kilometers